 According to Ayurveda – who for the last several thousand years is using six different therapeutic approaches – Homeopathy works through the Pranamayakosha and the Manomaykosha.
 Ayurvedic herbs and diets work through the Annamayakosha.
 Normally there will not a conflict between these two approaches unless Ayurvedic preparations of Rasashastra are being used.
 Normal herbal preparations and diets from Ayurveda work through digestion and Agni whereas Homeopathy works on a more subtle level through the mind and prana directly.

-Not that people often forget that the source of the three doshas is prana and prana is another name of the vital force some much spoken of in traditional Homeopathy.
+People often forget that the source of the three doshas is prana and prana is another name of the vital force so much spoken of in traditional Homeopathy.
 Hence, there is not as much difference in Homeopathy and Ayurveda as people would like you to think.
-Ayurveda divides the life force into three forms – vata, pitta, kapha – in order to better understand imbalances.
+Ayurveda divides the life force into three forms – vata, pitta, kapha – (and fifteen sub forms) in order to better understand imbalances.
 If Homeopathy were to follow this idea of seven constitutions and the pathologies that result from them they would get better results.
 Additionally, Homeopathy lacks a coherent methodology of dietary and lifestyle as per the individual needs of the patient.

-In conclusion, it is possible to use Homeopathy as a medical system under the overview of Ayurveda – which a larger vision and field of experience – and it is not possible to use Ayurveda under the directions of Homeopathy which are narrow and lacking the broader understanding of the life force, pathology and therapeutics.
+In conclusion, it is possible to use Homeopathy as a medical system under the overview of Ayurveda – which a larger vision and field of experience.
+It is not possible to use Ayurveda under the directions of Homeopathy which are narrower and lacking the broader understanding of the life force, pathology and therapeutics.
+Homeopathic medicines work best on pathologies that have their origin in the mind or Manomayakosha.
+They work poorly on disorders that are caused by physical sources (e.g., Ama, etc.) in the Annamayakosha.
+When used correctly Homeopathic preparations work well and are safe for children which is a great advantage.

 Pathology & Diagnosis in Ayurveda (Volume 2)